weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

 1. You should still be logged into LON-DC1 as the **Administrator** with a password of **Pa55w.rd**; if necessary, log in now.

+    **Note: your lab provider may have already updated the PowerShell commands in Steps 7 and 8 with the correct custom domain name so you can simply copy and paste the PowerShell commands.**

 2. In this task, you will run two PowerShell commands.
 To save you from having to manually type in the commands (which are quite lengthy) into PowerShell, you will copy the commands from these instructions and then paste them into Notepad.
 You will